Close Menu

 • Contact with respiratory secretions of an infected person.

-• Transmission can occur during intimate contact such as during oral, anal, and vaginal sex or touching the genitals or anus of a person with mpox.
+• Oral, anal, and vaginal sex or touching the genitals or anus of a person with mpox.

 • Touching fabrics and objects during sex that were used by a person with mpox and have not been disinfected, such as bedding, towels, fetish gear, and sex toys.